-When it's time to buy a new Mac, you are faced with many options, making it hard to choose which computer best meets your needs.
-You may need a desktop Mac and you currently have four options.
-If you want a laptop, then you have three options.
-But you might want to use a laptop on your desk as well, increasing the number of possibilities.
+You may need a desktop Mac, and you currently have four options for that type of computer.
+If you want a laptop, you have a choice of two models, with three different screen sizes, and a variety of features and processors.
+But you might want to use a laptop on your desk as well, connected to an external display.
 In this article, I’m going to help you choose which Mac you need according to your use case.

-On the laptop side, the high end is the 15" MacBook Pro which starts at $2,399 (or half an iMac Pro), and its price rises if you add the fastest processor, more RAM and extra storage.
-It’s actually possible to configure a 15" MacBook Pro to cost over $7,000.
-(I'll discuss RAM and storage below.)
+On the laptop side, the high end is the 16″ MacBook Pro, updated in January 2023 with an M2 Pro processor, which starts at $2,499; its price rises if you bump it to the M2 Max processor, and if you up the memory and storage.
+It’s possible to configure a 16″ MacBook Pro to cost $6,499.
+(I discuss memory and storage below.)

 What do you use your Mac for?

-If your computer usage is fairly light and if there are no special apps you need—and if you don’t need to work with specific files that you copy to and from your computer—you might even want to consider an iPad.
+If your computer usage is fairly light and if there are no special apps you need—and if you don’t need to work with lots of files that you copy to and from your computer—you might even want to consider an iPad.

 The Mac mini.